whole-communities-whole-health/wcwh-repo-template/data/README.md

-This directory should be used to house a sample data set that is compatible with the code in this repository.
+This directory could be used to house a sample data set that is compatible with the code in this repository.